Documentation Scheme

 2. knowledge/ captures intelligence not derivable from code or git history

-3. lessons/ captures portable learnings — never duplicates project-specific knowledge
+3. learnings/ captures portable learnings — never duplicates project-specific knowledge

 4. ARCHITECTURE.md is high-level design only — detailed phase designs stay in .planning/phases/